madeleineforbes/gwenbell.com/README.md

 Bitters
 =======

-Bitters is a simple-as-possible single page Node.js website.
+Bitters is a simple as pie single page Node.js website.

 ### Installation